supaglue-labs/supaglue/docs/docs/platform/overview.md

 ## Reads & writes

+For **reading** and **writing** data, Supaglue provides [Unified APIs](../integration-patterns/unified-api) which provide a single API interface across multiple providers.

-Once authenticated we provide Managed Syncs for **reading** data from Providers and syncing it to Destinations.
-Managed Syncs operate on [Objects](./objects/overview) and [Common Objects](./common-schemas/overview).
+For convenience, Supaglue also offers managed Syncs for **reading** data from Providers and syncing it to destinations such as Postgres and analytical data warehouses like BigQuery.
+Managed Syncs operate on [Standard and Custom Objects](./objects/overview) as well as [Common Objects](./common-schemas/overview).

-For **reading** and **writing** data, we have [Unified APIs](../integration-patterns/unified-api) which provide a single API interface across multiple providers.

 ## Passthrough APIs

-The platform features above help accelerate development time for integrations and aim at covering 80% of the most frequently occurring use cases, but they don't cover them all.
+The platform features above help accelerate development time for integrations and aim at covering 80% of the most common use cases.
 For the remaining 20%, we expose **[Passthrough APIs](./passthrough)** that allow you to call the underlying Provider's native APIs.

 ## Notification webhooks

-Supaglue [notification webhooks](./notification-webhooks) are HTTP requests that Supaglue sends to your API endpoint to notify you of important events like syncs completing, errors occurring, and more.
+Supaglue [notification webhooks](./notification-webhooks) are HTTP requests that we send to your API endpoint to notify you of important events like completed syncs, new connections, errors, and more.

-Your integration can listen for these webhooks to do the following:

-- Alert on sync errors
-- Transform synced data for your application
-- Cleanup old data after a customer deletes their account or disconnects their integration
-- Backfill data after a customer changes configuration settings